 Swallowing after chest radiotherapy

-This page tells you about how to cope with difficulty swallowing during and after radiotherapy to your chest.
+Find out about how to cope with difficulty swallowing during and after radiotherapy to your chest.
 There is information about

-Radiotherapy treatment for cancer in the chest may cause swelling and soreness in the throat.
+Radiotherapy treatment for cancer in the chest might cause swelling and soreness in the throat.
 During and after radiotherapy to this area, your chest may feel tight for a while.
 This side effect usually starts with a feeling of a lump in the throat when you swallow.
 Then it may get difficult to swallow solid foods.

 A soft, plain diet may help.
 Try different foods to find out which are easiest to swallow.
 Avoid foods that may irritate your throat.
 This includes